yesiknowjava/theodorecaputihugo/content/publications/2017-ever-substitution/index.md

 venue: "Drug and Alcohol Review"
 publishDate: "2017-01-01T00:00:00Z"
 publication_types: ["2"]
 abstract: "Lucaset al. [1] recently stated that 87% of a sample(n= 473) of medical cannabis patients in Canadareported substituting marijuana for either alcohol, illicitsubstances or prescription drugs.
 The 87%figure wasprominently displayed in both the abstract and thefirstsentence of the results section, making it appear to bethe main result of the study.
-Indeed, the headlineï¿½87%ï¿½finding gained momentum in popular mediaand news sources, as journalists atThe Atlantic[2]andThe Washington Post[3] used thefinding as evi-dence that barriers to access medical marijuana arefuelling the United Statesï¿½problems with other drugs.This assertion appears, however, to be an extrapolationfrom an inadequately worded question."
+Indeed, the headline‘87%’finding gained momentum in popular mediaand news sources, as journalists atThe Atlantic[2]andThe Washington Post[3] used thefinding as evi-dence that barriers to access medical marijuana arefuelling the United States’problems with other drugs.This assertion appears, however, to be an extrapolationfrom an inadequately worded question."
 summary: "Caputi, T. L. (2017).
 Whether medical marijuana is ever substituted for other substances is not the full story.
-Drug and Alcohol Review, 36(4), E3'E4. doi:10.1111/dar.12494"
+Drug and Alcohol Review, 36(4), E3E4. doi:10.1111/dar.12494"
 tags:
 featured: false
 links: